SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 pivot()
 {% endhighlight %}

-Go to your web Brother.
+Go to your web browser.

 -----------------------